Let's look at a few examples of queuing theory as it applies to a queue management system.

 When you choose Queue-Fair to manage your customer queuing experience, it covers everything you need and more to deliver a great customer experience.

 You retain complete control throughout the process.
-You have options to monitor performance in real-time and communicate directly with your waiting customers, delivering additional peace of mind and fresh information about your products or service as part of the arrival process.
+You have options to monitor performance in real-time and communicate directly with your waiting customers, delivering additional peace of mind and fresh information about your products or providing service as part of the arrival process.

 You can use it to protect an entire website or a single page.
 You can feel safe knowing we only use Tier 3 hosting providers, served by Google CDN, and protected by Google Cloud Load Balancer.
 You can queue up to 9 million people simultaneously on each one of our queue servers.
 We've even solved the problem of people dropping out of the queue too.